-Tallinn’s old town is actually divided into two separate areas, the lower town and the upper town (also known as Toompea).
+Tallinn’s Old Town is actually divided into two separate areas, the lower town and the upper town (also known as Toompea).
 They were once considered to be two completely different cities.

 Town Hall Square

-The heart of the old town and a place you that will usually find bustling with tourists (unless you wake up early).
+The heart of the Old Town and a place you that will usually find bustling with tourists (unless you wake up early).
 It’s right here that you will find Tallinn’s 13th century town hall and its massive tower.
 It happens to be the oldest town hall building in the entire Scandinavian region!

 Alexander Nevsky Cathedral

 This stunning example of Russian Orthodox architecture dates from 1900, when Estonia was part of the Russian Empire.

-When we first saw the cathedral mid-day, it was swarmed with tourists.
-We knew the only way we could properly appreciate its grandeur was to return first thing the next morning.
+When we first saw the cathedral mid-day, it was completely crowded with tourists.
+We knew the only way we could really appreciate its grandeur was to return first thing the next morning.

-Best Viewpoints in Tallinn
+Find the Best Viewpoints in Tallinn

 - Kohtuotsa Viewing Platform – Head here after Patkuli platform as it’s also situated on Toompea Hill.
 This viewing platform is a large terrace where you’ll take in perfect views over the entire city, with the Gulf of Finland in the background.